- Identify the main tissue types and discuss their roles in the human body

-- Identify major tissue membranes and the characteristics of each that make them functional
+- Identify the four types of tissue membranes and the characteristics of each that make them functional

 - Explain the functions of various epithelial tissues and how their forms enable their functions